-I complained to the Principal, and then to the Superintendent, and nothing was done.
-He was too close to retirement.
-There was no other classroom for Jess to be in, and I refused to have her spend her days in that classroom.
-So she spent her days floating around the school, here and there, doing different things with different people.
+I complained to the Principal, and then to the Superintendent.
+Nothing was done.
+The teacher was too close to retirement.
+There was no other classroom for Jess.
+I refused to have her spend her days in that classroom.
+Instead, the rest of that school year she spent her days floating around, here and there, doing different activities with different people.

 First time someone said, “She will never”

-Next year, new teacher, same classroom.
-I felt I was getting the hang of IEP’s, so I went alone (without a support system) for the first time ever.
+Next year, same classroom, new teacher.
+During the school year, I made the mistake of going to an IEP meeting alone (without a support system) for the first time ever.
 Bad idea.
-This teacher promptly announced to me in the IEP that Jess would never learn to read.
+Right off the bat, the teacher promptly announced to me that Jess would never learn to read.
 Jess was 7 years old.

 Finally, at the age of 7, we got our official diagnosis of Autism as her primary disability.
-That change redefined LRE and placement for her.
+That change redefined Least Restrictive Environment as it applied to Jess.
 Reading as many books about Autism Spectrum Disorder that we could get our hands on became our hobby.
 Research, workshops, and a National Autism Conference filled our calendar.
 We even went and saw Temple Grandin give a speech at a conference.
 It changed our approach to things at home and at school and gave us a new perspective on everything.

 Purpose of Blog

 The purpose of this blog is to share our special education experiences leading up to transition planning, aging out of public school, and life beyond.
-What I hope to accomplish with my blog is to share an awareness of everyday life with my adult with Autism Spectrum Disorder.
-Naturally, there are frequent challenges and frustrations, but there is even more joy, entertainment, laughs and good times.
+What I hope to accomplish with my blog is to share an awareness of everyday life with my adult blind and autistic daughter.
+There are frequent challenges and frustrations, but there is even more joy, entertainment, laughs and good times.

-Over the years, there was some success, many frustrations, and failures.
+Over the years, there was some success, many frustrations, and plenty of failures.
 And, delusions.
 I can say that now.
 It’s okay, because it is what helps us reach for more.
-Holding steadfast to my belief in her abilities, even when many others in the educational setting did not, helped maintain a focus on a positive outcome and an expectation of success.
+Holding steadfast to my belief in Jessica’s abilities, even when many others in the educational setting did not, helped maintain a focus on a positive outcome and an expectation of success.

-I was a devoted advocate and believed that there was a place for her in the world where she could be a productive citizen.
+I believed that there was a place in this world where Jess could become a productive citizen.
 I believed that the world (or workplace) could be taught to understand her abilities and some wonderful things she has to contribute.

-However, expecting it and counting on it is two different things.
+However, expecting it and counting on it are two different things.

 The truth about transition planning from high school to the ‘real world’ is that it is a harsh reality.
 I believe the world is not ready for the huge population of autistic adults that are coming.
 I have come to believe that before the world can be ready, parents have to be ready.
 Facing the harsh reality kind of ready.
 Parents need to accept that their adult may never ‘fit in’ to mainstream, may never be able to have a job, and in our case, not even find an appropriate placement at an adult day center.